PTO Generator Buyer's Guide

 How to Pick the Perfect Power Take Off Generator

 For those who make a living off the land, getting power to distant parts of your property can be difficult.
 If you own a tractor, however, then a power take-off (PTO) generator, sometimes known as a tractor generator, can solve your electricity woes.

-A PTO unit connects straight to the driveshaft of your tractor engine to generate electricity.
+A PTO generator connects directly to the driveshaft of your tractor engine to generate electricity.
 Wherever you take your tractor, you can take your power with you.

-With fewer internal parts and less necessary upkeep than a gas engine, you'll be surprised how easy PTO generators are to maintain.
+With fewer internal parts and less necessary upkeep than a gas engine, you'll be surprised at how easy tractor generators are to maintain.
 Look for models with maintenance-free bearings and a brushless generator.
 Brushless motors are more efficient, quieter, and require less maintenance than brushed ones.
 Although they cost more upfront, brushless motors pay off in the long run.

-Pound for pound, PTO generators cost a lot less than an equivalent standby generator with the same power output, almost 50% less!
-When you think about all of the uses you can get out of a PTO generator, it's like having the most-powerful portable and standby generator in one!
+Pound for pound, PTO generators cost a lot less than an equivalent standby generator with the same power output.
+When you think about all of the uses you can get out of a tractor generator, it's like having the most powerful portable and standby generator in one.

 1. Select Engine Size (HP)

 This is the most critical step in sizing your PTO generator.
-You simply match the PTO generator to the horsepower of your tractor engine.
+You need to match the PTO generator to the horsepower of your tractor engine.